salmmanfred/ccdb/readme.md

         x: vec!(1,2),
         y: vec!(1,2),
-        delay: 10,// delay between each frame for extra bonus use 100 ms };
+        delay: 10,// delay between each frame for extra bonus use 100 ms
+        sprite: Vec::new(),// the sprite vector contains all the sprites that are going to be renderd

+    };

     let mut a = x.setup(); // set up the Acore struct